-Licensing is required for registered banks, insurers, non-bank deposit-takers, fund managers and derivatives issuers (in respect of products offered to retail investors), certain supervisor trustees, financial advice providers, discretionary investment management service (DIMS) providers, providers of crowd funding and peer-to-peer lending services, operators of financial product markets (such as a stock exchange) and auditors.
+Licensing is required for registered banks, insurers, non-bank deposittakers, fund managers and derivatives issuers (in respect of products offered to retail investors), certain supervisor trustees, discretionary investment management service (DIMS) providers who offer retail services on a class basis, providers of crowd funding and peer-to-peer lending services, operators of financial product markets (such as a stock exchange) and auditors.

 Financial services providers must register on the Financial Service Providers Register.
 Those who provide retail services need to join an approved dispute resolution scheme.
-A range of disclosure, money handling, financial reporting and other conduct obligations also apply.